Multi-window STFT phase retrieval: lattice uniqueness: Preliminaries on Fock spaces

 \section{Preliminaries on Fock spaces}

-This section is devoted to recalling and collecting a couple of facts about Fock spaces.
-For an extensive exposition on the topic of Fock spaces we refer to Zhu's textbook \cite{zhu:fock}.
+This section is devoted to recalling and collecting a couple of facts about Fock spaces, that are used throughout the remainder of the article.
+For an exposition on Fock spaces we refer to \cite{zhu:fock}.